Mind Research Fellowship (6 months)

 About the Fellowships

 The fellowships are intended for early and mid-career academics in post, part-time or full-time, in an institution of higher education in the UK or Republic of Ireland who are engaged in research in any area of philosophy.
 For the purposes of these awards, ‘early and mid-career’ is understood as staff who are not full professors.
-If potential applicants wish to discuss their eligibility for these awards, they should contact the Director, Daniel Whiting, at MindAssoc@gmail.com.
+If potential applicants wish to discuss their eligibility for these awards, they should contact The Mind Association’s Director at MindAssoc@gmail.com.

 One of the aims of the fellowships scheme is to support academics who are substantially burdened with teaching or administrative duties.
 The fellowships may be used to fund research leave for projects at any stage of completion, including initial stages of research, however the Committee strongly advise applicants to include a timetable of work indicating clearly what the outcome of the research leave is intended to be.
 The grants will be paid to the universities at which the scholars are employed, and each grant will exactly cover the cost of a six-month lectureship at the lowest spinal point of the Lecturer A scale or equivalent as specified by the rules of the institution, plus on costs (National Insurance, pension, and London Allowance where appropriate).
 Or, in the case of a part-time award, the grant will be proportional.

-An additional benefit available to the holder of a Mind Research Fellowship is Mind Association-funded attendance at, and travel to, the Joint Session of the Aristotelian Society and the Mind Association taking place in the year in which the fellowship is held.
-In 2021 the Joint Session will be held at The University of Hertfordshire (see Future Joint Sessions).
+An additional benefit available to the holder of a Mind Research Fellowship is Mind Association-funded attendance at, and travel to, the Joint Session of the Aristotelian Society and Mind Association taking place in the year in which the fellowship is held.
+Information on the next Joint Session can be found here.
 Applicants should state in their accompanying email or cover letter whether they intend to take up this offer if successful.

-The deadline for applications for the 2021-22 Fellowships is 15 February 2021.
-Applicants will be notified of the outcome of their application by the end of April 2021.
+The deadline for applications for the 2021-22 Fellowships was 15 February 2021.
+Applicants were notified of the outcome of their application in April 2021.

 Applications should consist of: